2015 Kumanovo clashes: Aftermath

-After the attack, Macedonian prosecutors charged 30 militants with terrorism.
+The Macedonian authorities stated that the "gunmen were ethnic Albanian terrorists, mostly Macedonian, but led by five Albanians from neighboring Kosovo."
+The government also described the gunmen as "former rebel commanders from neighboring Kosovo, which broke from Serbia in war in 1999 and inspired an ethnic Albanian insurgency in Macedonia two years later."
+Gruevski and VMRO-DPMNE presented the incident as a "terrorist attack".
+The pro-government media also called for the country's unification behind the government and labeled people who disputed the official interpretation of events as traitors.
+Sami Ukshini, Beg Rizaj, Demë Shehu, Muhamet Krasniqi and Mirsad Ndrecaj were identified as the leaders of the armed group.
+After the clashes, Macedonian prosecutors charged 30 militants with terrorism.
 Authorities said that 18 of the suspects were ethnic Albanian illegal immigrants from Kosovo.
-The Macedonian Ministry of Internal Affairs stated that eight police officers and 14 gunmen were killed in the operation, while 37 officers were wounded.
+10-14 militants were killed in the clashes.
 On 10 May 2015, the Macedonian President Gjorge Ivanov called an emergency meeting of the country's National Security Council where the leadership of the Macedonian army, police, and political leaders from governing and opposition parties met in the presidential palace to discuss the events.
 After the meeting, Ivanov stated that "police have prevented coordinated terrorist attacks at different locations in the country that would cause serious destabilization, chaos and fear," adding that the authorities were aware of the armed group's activities since "early 2015."
 The Macedonian government declared two national days of mourning after the attacks for the police officers that lost their lives during the attack.
+On 14 May, US Ambassador to the OSCE, Daniel Baer thanked the OSCE Mission to Skopje for its "constructive role in facilitating a ceasefire".
+Kosovo Police raided several households in Kosovo on 15 May in response to the clashes.
+On 22 May, Macedonia transferred the bodies of 9 ethnic Albanian gunmen to Kosovo.
+Veterans' organizations and their families organized their burial in Pristina on 26 May, calling the killed men national heroes.